Matt Gaetz: Florida House of Representatives

 In March 2010, after Republican state representative Ray Sansom's resignation on corruption charges in February 2010, Gaetz ran in the special election to succeed Sansom in the 4th district, which included southern Santa Rosa County and Okaloosa County.
-In a crowded Republican primary that included Craig Barker, Kabe Woods, Jerry G. Melvin, and Bill Garvie, Gaetz won with 43 percent of the vote.
+In a crowded Republican primary that included Craig Barker, Kabe Woods, Jerry Melvin, and Bill Garvie, Gaetz won with 43 percent of the vote.
 In the special general election, Gaetz defeated Democratic nominee Jan Fernald with 66 percent of the vote.
 During his campaign, Gaetz received almost $480,000 in contributions, about five times more than anyone else in the field, and almost 50 times more than Fernald, including $100,000 of his own money.

 Gaetz was unopposed for a full term in 2010.
 In 2012, following the reconfiguration of Florida House of Representatives districts, Gaetz's district no longer contained any of Santa Rosa County.
 He was reelected unopposed in 2012 and 2014.

 While serving in the state house, Gaetz and state senator Joe Negron proposed legislation that would hasten the execution of many inmates on Florida's death row by requiring the governor to sign an execution warrant for those who had exhausted their appeals.
 He also joined state senator Greg Evers in proposing legislation to eliminate the federal ethanol content mandate that 10 percent of gasoline sold in Florida contain ethanol; Governor Rick Scott signed the legislation in May 2013.

 In 2015, Gaetz was one of two members to vote against a Florida bill which criminalized revenge porn, due to "personal animosity".
 He had successfully blocked the bill previously.

 Florida House speaker Will Weatherford announced that he would order hearings on the stand-your-ground law.
 Gaetz, the chairman of the Criminal Justice Subcommittee, was tasked with reviewing the legislation; he announced before hearings that he would not support changing "one damn comma", but said he would listen to both sides' testimony.
 After the hearings, he authored legislation to allow defendants who successfully used a stand-your-ground defense during trial to be able to expunge relevant information from their criminal records.

 When his subcommittee was considering legislation that would keep suspects' mugshots off the Internet until their convictions, Gaetz brought up his 2008 arrest and non-conviction, arguing that his mistakes made him who he is and that publicly available mugshots "could be a problem for those unaccustomed to publicity".

 In 2015, Gaetz supported the presidential campaign of Jeb Bush.
 Bush emailed Gaetz about introducing a bill to change the 2016 Florida Republican presidential primary to an earlier date in order to benefit Bush, Florida's former governor.
 Don Gaetz, then the president of the Florida Senate, also endorsed Bush, along with several other members of Florida's state legislature.